Data Analytics Bootcamp

 • Spatial Analytics (spatial relationships, spatial joins, spatial functions)

-• Datasets for Spatial Analytics Example
+• Dataset for Spatial Analysis

 • Spatial Relationships

-• How to Create a Spatial Relationship
+• Steps to Create Spatial Relationship

 • Spatial Joins

-• How to Create a Spatial Join
+• Steps to Create Spatial Join

 • Troubleshooting Spatial Joins